AAMasters/ALGOToken/labs/algo-token-playground/README.md

 ## Running the application

 * Run the application by executing proper binary file for your OS.
-The file name is `AdvancedAlgos.AlgoToken.AlgoTokenPlayground` plus the `.exe` extension on Windows.
+The file name is `Superalgos.IntelliToken.IntelliTokenPlayground` plus the `.exe` extension on Windows.

 ## Using the application